skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 One exception is when you want to specifically emphasize the action over the subject.
 In some cases, this is fine.

-* Your account was flagged by our Abuse team.
+Your account was flagged by our Abuse team.
+{: .example }

 ## Capitalization